philipmjohnson/flutter_agc_mockup/README.md

 This repository contains a mockup of the [Agile Garden Club](https://agilegardenclub.com) application.

 ## Screen shots

-Here are some screen shots that illustrate current application state.
+Here are screen shots that illustrate current application state.
 We use the flutter_markdown package to provide information on what should appear in a page when we haven't gotten around to actually mocking up the contents.

 Click on any screen shot to see it full-size.